JardaniWorld/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script executes and displays all current groups of user
+This script executes to change file ownership